zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Sara is saying that Gabriel’s two children are usin g this website right now.
 Gabriel says, “They are?
 What are they doing?”
 Sara  says, “They’re in the process of” – meaning “they are right now” – “buyin g several more items,” several more things, “and are checking out.”
 “To ch eck (check) out” is a two-word phrasal verb meaning to complete your purchase of s omething.

 Normally on a website, when you buy something, you say you want to buy it by adding it to a “shopping cart.”
 This is sort of a p age where what you want to buy is being kept.
 Then you “check out.”
 Then you say, “Okay, I want to buy it,” and you put in your credit card information and you say , “Yes, I want to buy it.”
-“To check out,” then, means to complete your purchase o f something, to buy something by giving a website your payment informat ion – your credit card number or perhaps your PayPal account information.
+“To check out,” then, means to complete your purchase of something, to buy something by giving a website your payment informat ion – your credit card number or perhaps your PayPal account information.

 Gabriel tells Sara to stop his children from checki ng out.
 “This is an emergency,” he says.
 “Shut down my account.”
 The phrasal verb “ to shut (shut) down” means to close something so that it no longer functions o r no longer works.
 If the owner of a company “shuts down” his business, he closes h is business.
 The business stops functioning.
 Gabriel wants Sara to shut down his online account.
 But Sara says, “I’m not sure I can do that, sir.
 Perhaps, yo u can stop them on your end.”
 “On your end” means where you are, at your location .